audunhalland/entrait/README.md

 A small variation of case 4: Use `delegate_by=ref` instead of a custom trait.
 This makes the delegation happen using dynamic dispatch.

-The implementation syntax is almost the same as in case 4, only that the entrait attribute must now be `#[entrait(dyn)]`:
+The implementation syntax is almost the same as in case 4, only that the entrait attribute must now be `#[entrait(ref)]`:

 ```rust
 #[entrait(RepositoryImpl, delegate_by=ref)]